-Capture audio responses to survey questions in Snap Offline Interviewer
+Capture audio responses to survey questions using Interviewer

 Recording accurate and reliable answers to open questions when surveying face-to-face can be difficult; interviewers may summarise an answer to make the task more manageable, or participants may self-censor answers if they see the interviewer is having difficulty keeping up.